tfynes-pivotal/TapResourceRequestRemover/README.md

 TAP Update - tap values yaml now support specification of the overlay yaml at a per-package level.
-Example below directly applies the overlay to the constituent packages in a full-profile TAP deployment
+Example below directly applies the overlay to the constituent packages in a full-profile TAP deployment.
+This negates the need to modify PackageInstall CRs (so line 26 onward of the reqfix.yaml can be removed)

 ```
 package_overlays: